jrsteensen/OpenHornet/ECAD/README.md

 ![Example](https://user-images.githubusercontent.com/81926396/215696071-7edc249b-18df-4af8-915c-aca4d49060c1.png)

-1. Within each labled PCB folder, there will be a folder called "JLCPCB" and inside of that folder will be two additional folders called "gerbers" and "production_files"
+1. Within each labeled PCB folder, there will be a folder called "JLCPCB" and inside of that folder will be two additional folders called "gerbers" and "production_files"
 2. **_All files you need for manufacturing are located in the "production_files" folder.
 The gerbers are already compressed in a .zip file labeled the same way as the PCB folder their located in._**
 3. Additionally, there will be 3 .csv files:  _**BOM_BOTTOM-'NAME OF PANEL'.csv**_,  _**BOM_TOP-'NAME OF PANEL'.csv**_, AND  _**CPL-'NAME OF PANEL'.csv**_ that will contain a Bill of Materials for both components located on both the top and bottom of the PCB, as well as the CPL used for placing the components.